 Passage of SQ 765 led to the abolishment of the Commission for Human Services (Commission) and the implementation of HB 3137 (2012).
-Responsibility for governance of the Oklahoma Department of Human Services (OKDHS) is now vested with the Director of Human Services (Director) who is appointed by the Governor with Senate confirmation.
+Responsibility for governance of the Oklahoma Department of Human Services (DHS) is now vested with the Director of Human Services (Director) who is appointed by the Governor with Senate confirmation.
 Four citizen advisory panels were created to evaluate core program and administrative areas and to provide advice, information, findings and analysis to the Director on policies and procedures.
-The four panels are established for: Children and Family Issues, Aging Issues, Disability Issues, and Administration.
+The four panels established are: Children and Family, Aging, Disability, and Administration.